 Purchase your Vatican Museum ticket in advance so you don’t waste time standing in the ticket line.
 Your ticket also includes access to The Sistine Chapel.

-Entry to Vatican Museum is FREE on the last Sunday of the month.
+Entry to the Vatican Museum is FREE on the last Sunday of the month.
 It is also crowded.

 St. Peter’s Basilica is always free.